Loom and Leaf Review

 We were quite surprised at the price of the Loom and Leaf memory foam mattresses due to the exceptional quality of materials used and the direct-to-home shipping and installation.

-For an online mattress company to offer this type of quality at around $1100 (for a queen mattress) is quite rare.
+For an online mattress company to offer this type of quality at $1799 (for a queen mattress) is quite rare.

 The company really competes against in-store high end memory foam mattresses that cost $3-4000.
 Both Kaye and myself previously have owned expensive >$4000 models from Tempur Pedic and Comforpedic.

-After sleeping on the Loom and Leaf for our review and as our personal favorite mattress, we feel the materials and construction of the Loom and Leaf surpasses these expensive store mattresses by far.
+After sleeping on the Loom and Leaf for our reviews over a period of 2 years, and as our personal favorite mattress, we feel the materials and construction of the Loom and Leaf surpasses these expensive store mattresses by far.

-All in all, we love our Loom & Leaf memory foam mattress.
-As we have said before, we have had mattresses costing 3-4x what the Loom & Leaf sells for, and we like this one much better.
-In the two years we have reviewed mattresses, Loom and Leaf has been at the top of our list.
+All in all, we love our Loom and Leaf memory foam mattress.
+As we have said before, we have had mattresses costing 3-4x what the this one sells for, and we like it much better.
+In the three years we have reviewed mattresses, Loom and Leaf has been at the top of our list.

 If you are looking for an alternative to in-store memory foam mattresses such as Tempur-Pedic or similar more expensive in-store memory foam beds, we highly recommend you consider Loom & Leaf instead.